akhan7/fss16groupG/read/3/README.md

 * **ii2.
 Topic Modelling :**  a topic model is a type of statistical model for discovering the abstract "topics" that occur in a collection of documents.

-* **Ii3.
+* **ii3.
 LDA :** Latent Dirichlet Allocation (LDA)  is a generative, machine learning model, used to model the topics in a collection of textual documents.

-*
+* **ii4.
+Automated Bug Tracking Tool:** Automated bug tracking tools allow for an easier to use bug tracking tool.
+Automation helps to make the tool easier to learn to use, easier to operate and easier to teach others to use.

 # Notes:
 * **iii1.
 Motivational Statements:**  Figures 1 and 2 display bug report #50900 and the corresponding fixed/buggy file InteropService.java (for brevity, only comments are shown in Figure 2).
 The report is about a software defect in which incoming synchronization tasks were not triggered properly in a server.
 We found that the developers fixed the bug at a single file InteropService.java by adding code into two methods processIncoming and processIncomingOneState to handle a stale data by refetching.
 As shown, both bug report #50900 and the buggy file InteropService.java describe the same problematic functionality of the system: the “synchronization” of “incoming data” in the interop service.
 This faulty techni- cal aspect (was described and) could be recognized via the relevant terms, such as sync, synchronization, incoming, interop, state, schedule, etc. Considering the bug report and the source file as textual documents, we could consider this technical aspect as one of their topics.
 This example suggests that the bug report and the corresponding buggy source files share the common buggy technical topic(s).
 Thus, detecting the common technical topic(s) between a bug report and a source file could help in bug file localization.